blasmith223/CyberSec/1-Lesson-Plans/01-Cybersecurity-101/1/StudentGuide.md

 - Pentesting I and II
 - Project 2
 - Forensics
-- Final Project

 #### Personal Azure Accounts

-During Units 12 (Cloud Security) and 13 (Project 1) you will be using personal Azure accounts.
-These personal accounts are necessary to deploy secure virtual networks to your own personal cloud environments.
+During the Cloud Security and Securing Cloud Apps (Project 1) units, students will use personal Azure accounts.
+Students need these personal accounts in order to deploy secure virtual networks to their own personal cloud environments.
 We do not allow students to deploy networks to Trilogy-owned cloud environments for security reasons.

 You must register yourself for these personal Azure accounts, and will do so in class during Unit 11, Day 3.